Fear & loathing at the DoJ

 Howard faced down the government.
 The jury didn’t think much of the government’s case.
 It returned with a verdict of acquittal on all charges after a day of deliberations, and that includes the time spent electing a foreman.

 Howard’s case is important in its own way.
 The prosecution was based in part on prosecutorial misconduct.
 The crimes charged were bogus.
-The case represents the poison fruit of the Yates Memo.
+The case represents fruit of the poisonous Yates Memo tree.
 Howard had the resources to fight the government’s unjust prosecution of him and his company, but the case exacted an enormous toll.
 It cries out for study and reform.

 Howard thus seeks to engage prosecutors in discussion of his case and to tell his story in person to professional audiences of lawyers and businessmen for whom it holds immediate relevance.
 Last year, for example, he was invited to speak at the ABA Annual Health Fraud Institute held May 17-19, 2017 in Fort Lauderdale.
 In January 2017 the institute organizers selected Howard’s case to be featured, but that plan was destroyed in two steps.